Logo

 Why some users choose PayPal

-• Low friction: Crypto purchases are integrated directly into an app many people already use.
+• Low friction: Crypto purchases are built into an app many people already use.

-• Unified view: Your crypto balances appear alongside other PayPal finances.
+• Unified view: Crypto balances are shown alongside other PayPal finances.

-• Flexible funding: Pay via bank account, debit card, or PayPal balance.
+• Multiple funding sources: You can fund purchases using a bank account, debit card, or PayPal balance.

-• Spending options: In some cases, crypto can be used to fund eligible purchases.
+• Spending options: In some cases, crypto may be used for eligible purchases.

-• Withdrawal support: BTC can now be transferred to an external wallet, while custody remains available for users who prefer PayPal to hold assets.
+• Withdrawal support: BTC can be transferred to an external wallet, while some users may still prefer PayPal custody.

 Where PayPal falls short